James Rado: Other shows

-Rado and Ragni would later write another musical together, again with Margoshes, entitled Jack Sound and His Dog Star Blowing His Final Trumpet on the Day of Doom.
+Rado and Ragni would later write another musical together, again with Margoshes, titled Jack Sound and His Dog Star Blowing His Final Trumpet on the Day of Doom.
 The show ran at La MaMa in the summer of 1978.

 Later years

-Following Ragni's death in 1991, Rado was active in developing new productions of Hair, including the 11 city 1994 national tour which he directed, and the 2006 CanStage production in Toronto.
+Following Ragni's death in 1991, Rado was active in developing new productions of Hair, including the 11-city 1994 national tour that he directed, and the 2006 CanStage production in Toronto.

 Since 2011, Rado was creative consultant for the futuristic rock musical Barcode, written and workshopped at a downtown Manhattan rock club in 2012 by the members of New York indie band Gladshot, and premiered in August 2013 at the New York International Fringe Festival.
 On December 3, 2011, Rado performed songs from Barcode at Occupy Wall Street's Occupy Broadway.

 Rado died on June 21, 2022, at a hospital in Manhattan from cardiorespiratory arrest at the age of 90.